Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

 Theorem \ref{thm:sk_expl} is proved in Section \ref{sec:thm:sk_expl}.
-Using Theorem \ref{thm:sk_expl} it is possible to show that the covariance between the proportions of particles under the stationary distribution in two different states decreases as a function of the graph distance between the states.
+Using previous result it is possible to show that the covariance between the proportions of particles under the stationary distribution in two different states decreases as a function of the graph distance between the states.